 Although these parcels were scheduled with a value of \$3.5 million, CBNA does not believe that value accurately reflects the market for the property.
-As a preliminary matter, as is reflected in its historical information contained in Exhibit "4", CSF is only able to operate as a result of \$1,068,969 in annual contributions from the Monroe Foundation, CBNA and the Fairbanks and North Pole area Parishes.
+As a preliminary matter, as is reflected in its historical information contained in Exhibit "5", CSF is only able to operate as a result of \$1,068,969 in annual contributions from the Monroe Foundation, CBNA and the Fairbanks and North Pole area Parishes.
 No for-profit private school would be able to invest \$3.5 million to acquire a campus to operate a school at a \$1 million annual loss.
 Although it is conceivable that a developer could acquire the property, raze the school buildings and attempt to develop it commercially, the nearby vacant retail and industrial properties, as well as the extraordinary costs of tearing down the school make such a scenario highly unlikely, much less at a value anywhere approaching \$3.5 million.
 For the foregoing reasons, the CSF campus is not included in the liquidation analysis.
-CBNA has further estimated that if the Religious Freedom Restoration Act argument could be overcome, the largest amount that a developer would pay for the property would be \$1,750,000.
-Nevertheless, under the Second Amended Plan, the CSF campus will be sold to the Endowment for \$3.5 million in Cash on or before the Effective Date.
+CBNA has further estimated that if the Religious Freedom Restoration Act argument could be overcome, the highest amount that a developer would pay for the property would be \$1,750,000.
+Nevertheless, under the Third Amended Joint Plan, the CSF campus will be sold to the Endowment for \$3.5 million in Cash on or before the Effective Date.
+The proceeds of the sale will be paid to the Fund pursuant to the terms of the Plan.